 2. Optional Permission-based collection of Information

-The majority of general information does not require Global Health to gather information about people viewing the Sites.
-However, in order to access client-specific support, content and features of some of our Sites, we require registration, and the disclosure of minimal personal information in order to authorise client access.
+The majority of general information does not require Global Health to gather information about people viewing our Sites.
+However, in order to access client-specific support, content and features of some of our Sites, we require registration, and the disclosure of personal information in order to authorise client access.

 We may offer a free electronic newsletter to users.
 Global Health gathers the email addresses of users who voluntarily subscribe.
 Users may remove themselves from our mailing lists by using the ‘Unsubscribe’ function.

 - • Message Boards/Forums/FAQ's

 Access to Message boards, Forums and Frequently Asked Questions (FAQ's) is usually only available to registered Global Health clients.